aman5683/phonebook/README.md

 # phonebook
-mobile phonebook using python and database(sqlite3)
+mobile phonebook using python and ds